Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis of the XXZ Model

-The F-matrices $F_{12\ldots M}$ realize the reordering of the product of monodromy by means of twists.
+The F-matrices $F_{12\ldots M}$ realize the reordering of the product of monodromy matrices by means of twists.
 The definition (\ref{RFM}) enables us to rephrase (\ref{LR}) as

-The consistency of the F-matrix $F_{12}$ with the algebra of the monodromy matrix implies the consistency among $F_{12\ldots M}$ with different $M$~\cite{Maillet96}.
-The F-matrices realize the change to the ``F-basis'' of the auxiliary space (\ref{HM}), whereby the operators of the ABA are particularly simple~\cite{Maillet96}.
+The consistency of $F_{12}$ with the exchange algebra of the monodromy matrix implies the consistency among $F_{12\ldots M}$ with different $M$~\cite{Maillet96}.
+The F-matrices realize the change to the ``\mbox{F-basis}'' of the auxiliary space (\ref{HM}), whereby the operators of the ABA are particularly simple~\cite{Maillet96}.

 Before proceeding, we should make a remark.
 Reference \cite{Maillet96} initially introduced F-matrices on the quantum space~(\ref{HN}).
-The corresponding F-basis is useful for computing scalar products \cite{Maillet96,Kitanine98} and solving the quantum inverse scattering problem for local spin operators \cite{Kitanine98}.
+The corresponding F-basis is useful for computing scalar products~\mbox{\cite{Maillet96,Kitanine98}} and solving the quantum inverse scattering problem for local spin operators \cite{Kitanine98}.
 In this work, however, we focus on F-matrices on the auxiliary space, as proposed in \cite{Feher19}.
 This approach shall prove to be well-suited for framing Bethe states as quantum circuits.

 Let us consider the product $M$ monodromy matrices.
 Figure~\ref{figMT} depicts the product as a tensor network of R-matrices.
 Monodromy matrices admit a dual picture where spins and ancillae switch roles.
 (We keep the nomenclature ``spins'' and ``ancillae'' in the dual picture with the same meaning to make the context clear.)
 The definition of the $j$-th dual monodromy matrix over $M$ ancillae is~\footnote{ $\mathscr{T}_j$ are often called ``column-to-column'' monodromy matrices, as opposed to the ``row-to-row'' matrices $T_a$. }